GUT-AI/gut-ai/components/README.rst

 **Aims:**

-* No hierarchical, centralized (electricity or communication) authority for the non-commercial, household consumers
+* No hierarchical, centralized (electricity or communication) authority for the residential and commercial consumers (i.e. non-industrial)
 * Use of **grid-connected microgrid** for both electricity and communication
 * Use of specific hardware and devices
     * Distributed Renewable Energy Sources (e.g. photovoltaic panels)